zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency06.md

 ### MULT-SOA-MNAMES-NO-DEL-UNDEL-2
 Zone not delegated, but there is an undelegated version.
 Different SOA MNAME on the servers.
-NS are out-of-bailiwing.
+NS are out-of-bailiwick.

 * Zone: mult-soa-mnames-no-del-undel-2.consistency06.xa.
-  * NS är out-of-bailiwick, "ns3.mult-soa-mnames-no-del-undel-2.consistency06.xb"
+  * NS are out-of-bailiwick, "ns3.mult-soa-mnames-no-del-undel-2.consistency06.xb"
     and "ns4.mult-soa-mnames-no-del-undel-2.consistency06.xb".
   * MNAME in SOA on ns1 equal to ns1
   * MNAME in SOA on ns2 equal to ns2